List of first ladies of Colombia

 The first lady of Colombia is the hostess of the Casa de Nariño.
 The position is traditionally filled by the wife of the president of Colombia, but there is a possibility that the title may be applied to women who are not the president's wife, such as when the president is single or widowed, or when the president's wife cannot fulfill the duties of first lady.
 The first lady is not an elected position; He does not perform official duties nor receive a salary.
 However, he attends many official ceremonies and state functions alongside or instead of the president.
-Traditionally, the first lady does not hold outside employment while in office, during her time in the role.The First Lady of the Nation also usually carries with honors the board of trustees of the Colombian Institute of Family Welfare, a child protection institute, founded in 1968 by the 22nd president Carlos Lleras Restrepo, the main promoter being his wife, the first lady Cecilia de la Fuente de Lleras. that is, there has never been a female president in this country.
+Traditionally, the First Lady does not hold an outside job while in office.
+She typically has her own staff, including a general secretary.
+The Office of the First Lady is also in charge of all social and ceremonial events at the Casa de Nariño and is a branch of the Office of the President, reporting directly to the Administrative Department of the Presidency of the Republic. that is, there has never been a female president in this country.

-There have been a total of 35 first ladies, including 34 official and 1 acting, within 34 first ladies.
-Following Gustavo Petro's inauguration on August 7, 2022, his wife, Verónica Alcocer, became the 35th official first lady.
+There have been a total of 39 First Ladies.

-There are six living former First Ladies: Ana Milena Muñoz de Gaviria, married to César Gaviria; Jacquin Strouss de Samper, married to Ernesto Samper; Nohra Puyana de Pastrana, married to Andrés Pastrana; Lina Moreno de Uribe married to Álvaro Uribe; María Clemencia de Santos, married to Juan Manuel Santos and María Juliana Ruiz, married to Iván Duque.
-The First Lady who died most recently was Nydia Quintero Turbay, former wife of Julio César Turbay Ayala.
-The first First Lady was Soledad Román de Núñez, married to Rafael Núñez.
-President Miguel Abadía Méndez is the only one who married while being elected president.
-The wife of only one president died before her husband took office, María Antonia Suárez being the daughter of President Marco Fidel Suárez, the only first lady not to be a wife.
+Following Abelardo de la Espriella's inauguration on August 7, 2026, his wife, Ana Lucía Pineda, became the 37th official First Lady.
+There are seven living former First Ladies: Ana Milena Muñoz de Gaviria, Jacquin Strouss de Samper, Nohra Puyana de Pastrana, Lina Moreno de Uribe, María Clemencia de Santos, María Juliana Ruiz and Verónica Alcocer.
+The first First Lady was Soledad Román de Núñez.
+The wives of two presidents died before their husbands took office.

+Two women who were not married to a president are still considered acting first ladies: Sofía Reyes de Angulo and María Antonia Suárez, the daughters of widowers Rafael Reyes and Marco Fidel Suárez.

 List

-Listed below are all the First ladies of Colombia since its creation in 1886, 34 of them were married to the current president, one of them acting, and only one has died in office.